 More Uses:

-In Yemen and Oman, showing off daggers with handles made of rhino horn is a sign of health.
-The older handles being more valued, as they get a translucence similar to amber.
 Especially cups from rhino horn were used in Asia, said to help against poison or to clean the water.
 Entire body parts are featured in the US or Europe, as elements of decoration – a set of feet for a bed or table, a head for over the fireplace, the skin on the floor.

 Conservation

 The rhino huffing and puffing ahead of us represents one of the great conservation success stories of the twentieth century.
 The cultural significance of the Indian Rhinoceros in The Terai Duar Savanna and Grasslands of India and Nepal is inextricably linked with the region’s colonial past.
-The species was on the brink of extinction in the early 1900s, due to the mass conversion of alluvial plains grasslands to agricultural development and deforestation for timber.

 “Reports from mid-nineteenth century claim, for instance, that many British military officers in Assam had bagged as many as 200 ‘trophy animals’ individually!